Neck Hump? Shoulders ache? Upper/Lower Back pain?

 Avoid this type of Exhale

-We contract most of our upper and middle stomach muscles pushing the air out.
+Contract most of our upper and middle stomach muscles, pushing the air out.

 The sound of the air coming out is more of a blowing.

-The arrows show that when we exhale this way, we create a downward pressure inside the abdomen.
+The arrows show that we create a downward pressure inside the abdomen when we exhale this way.

 This downward pressure pushes on the pelvic floor muscles.

-Both a weak diaphragm and weak pelvic floor muscles contribute to a posture that promotes a neck hump.
+A weak diaphragm and pelvic floor muscles contribute to a posture promoting a neck hump.

 Below is how we want to EXHALE while exercising or exerting effort to Train our Diaphragm Muscle.